Aleksandr Vasilevsky

+Soon after the German invasion of the Soviet Union in June 1941, Vasilevsky was promoted to chief of operations and deputy chief of the general staff on the recommendation of his mentor Boris Shaposhnikov.
+In June 1942, he succeeded Shaposhnikov as chief of the general staff, and also became deputy minister of defense that October.
+In these capacities, Vasilevsky coordinated fronts and often planned offensives in collaboration with Georgy Zhukov, particularly at the Battle of Kursk in 1943 and in Operation Bagration in 1944.
+He was made a Marshal of the Soviet Union in February 1943 after playing a key role at the Battle of Stalingrad.
+In February 1945, Vasilevsky gained command of the 3rd Belorussian Front in Germany and stepped down as chief of the general staff.
+After Germany's surrender, he was appointed commander-in-chief of Soviet forces in the Far East in July 1945 and carried out the invasion of Manchuria that August.

-At the start of the 1943 Soviet counteroffensive of World War II, Vasilevsky coordinated and executed the Red Army's offensives on the upper Don, in the Donbas, Crimea, Belarus and the Baltic states, ending his war in Europe with the capture of Königsberg in April 1945.
-In July 1945 he was appointed Commander-in-Chief of Soviet forces in the Far East.
-He executed the Manchurian Strategic Offensive Operation (August 1945).
-After the war he became the Soviet Defense Minister from 1949 to 1953, a position he held until after Stalin's death in 1953.
-With Nikita Khrushchev's rise to pre-eminence in the mid-1950s, Vasilevsky began losing power and was eventually pensioned off.
-After his death he was buried in the Kremlin Wall necropolis in recognition of his past service and contributions to his country.
+After the war, Vasilevsky again served as chief of the general staff from 1946 to 1948, and as Soviet Defense Minister from 1949 until after Stalin's death in 1953.
+After Nikita Khrushchev's rise to the Soviet leadership, Vasilevsky was removed from his positions in 1957.
+After his death in 1977, he was buried in the Kremlin Wall Necropolis in recognition of his past service and contributions to his country.

 Biography

 Childhood and early years

-Vasilevsky was born on September 30, 1895 in Novaya Golchikha in the Kineshma Uyezd (now part of the city of Vichuga in the Ivanovo Oblast) in a family of Russian ethnicity.
+Vasilevsky was born on September 30, 1895, in Novaya Golchikha in the Kineshma Uyezd (now part of the city of Vichuga, Ivanovo Oblast) in a family of Russian ethnicity.
 Vasilevsky was the fourth of eight children.
 His father, Mikhail Aleksandrovich Vasilevsky, was a priest to the nearby St. Nicholas Church.
 His mother, Nadezhda Ivanovna Sokolova, was the daughter of a priest in the nearby village of Ugletz.
 Vasilevsky reportedly broke off all contact with his parents after 1926 because of his Communist Party membership and his military duties in the Red Army; three of his brothers did so also.
 However, the family resumed relations in 1940, following Joseph Stalin's suggestion that they do so.

 According to Vasilevsky, his family was extremely poor.
 His father spent most of his time working to earn money, while the children assisted by working in the fields.
 In 1897, the family moved to Novopokrovskoe, where his father became a priest to the newly built Ascension Church, and where Aleksandr began his education in the church school.
 In 1909, he entered Kostroma seminary, which required considerable financial sacrifice on the part of his parents.
 The same year, a ministerial directive preventing former seminarists from starting university studies initiated a nationwide seminarist movement, with classes stopping in most Russian seminaries.
 Vasilevsky, among others, was expelled from Kostroma, and only returned several months later, after the seminarists' demands had been satisfied.